Artem-Schander/L5ModularDocs/docs/getting-started/README.md

 ![welcome screen acreenshot](/assets/l5modular-screenshot.png)

 ::: warning
-The host can differ depending to your local development environment
+The host can differ depending on your local development environment
 :::